• Share this on:

 Importing retailers

-Some retailers, especially the larger chains, import directly from their suppliers in developing countries.
-Many large retail chains, such as Ikea, even have their own buying offices in developing countries.
-Others, mainly the smaller independent stores, order in Europe from wholesalers.

 Retailers come in many sizes: large and part of a chain, or small and independent.
+Larger retail chains are especially likely to import directly from their suppliers in developing countries.
+Many even have their own buying offices in developing countries.
+Others — mainly smaller independent stores — order from wholesalers in Europe.

-There is a tendency for consolidation in European retail, with large retail brands becoming more widespread in Europe and more ‘lifestyle-centred’ (offering home decoration and textiles as well as fashion accessories and furniture).
+There is a tendency towards consolidation in European retail, with large retail brands becoming more widespread and more ‘lifestyle-centred’, offering home decoration and textiles, as well as fashion accessories and furniture.

 Buying agents, buying houses and sales agents